What is Keychain Access on Mac?

 You can also use Keychain Access to manage certificates, which are issued by trusted organisations to validate websites, digital documents and other web-based materials.

 Keychain Access works in collaboration with iCloud keychain, which lets you share keychains with your other devices.
 To create and manage your iCloud keychain, sign in to iCloud with your Apple ID.
-See the Apple Support article Frequently asked questions about iCloud Keychain.
+See the Apple Support article Set up iCloud Keychain.